rmorshea/labox/docs/src/concepts/models.md

 singular_df = Singular(my_df)
 ```

-You can explicitly declare a serializer to use when saving the data.
+While not required, it's recommended to explicitly declare a serializer as well.

 ```python
 from lakery.extra.pandas import ParquetDataFrameSerializer